api-platform/docs/core/serialization-groups-and-relations.md

 The following rules apply when denormalizating embedded relations:

-* If a `@id` key is present in the embedded resource, the object corresponding to the given URI will be retrieved trough the data provider and any changes in the embedded relation will be applied to that object.
+* If a `@id` key is present in the embedded resource, the object corresponding to the given URI will be retrieved through the data provider and any changes in the embedded relation will be applied to that object.
 * If no `@id` key exists, a new object will be created containing data provided in the embedded JSON document.